Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Method

 where $f_{g}^i$, $f_{l}^i$, $f_{st}^i$ represent the outputs of the global fusion branch, the local fusion branch, and the artifact reduction stage, respectively, at stage $i$.
-Meanwhile, $MSwin()$ represents the multi-Swin Transformer, ReLU represents the ReLU activation function, and $DConv_d()$ represents the dilation convolution with a dilation rates $d$.
-For the hierarchical termination block, if the index of current artifact reduction stage equals to the degradation level, the spatial-temporal feature $f_{st}^i$ would be sent to the QE module proposed in~\cite{yu2024multi}.
+Meanwhile, $MSwin()$ represents the multi-Swin Transformer, ReLU represents the ReLU activation function, and $DConv_d()$ represents dilation convolution with dilation rates $d$.
+For the stage decision process, if the index of current artifact reduction stage equals to the degradation level, the spatial-temporal feature $f_{st}^i$ would be sent to the QE module proposed in~\cite{yu2024multi}.
 Otherwise, it would be fed into next artifact reduction stage.

-For training, we use Charbonnier Loss to optimize the Blind QECV network parameters.
+For training, we use Charbonnier Loss to optimize the parameters.
 The loss function is defined as: